Fruit where the people are, along a popular recreation trail

 Most runners, walkers, cyclists and skaters winding through north Seattle on the Burke-Gilman Trail are moving too fast to see the dozens of apple trees lining their route.
 This linear orchard provides healthy fruit and serves as a pollination corridor in the heart of a dense urban environment.

-Twenty-eight fruit trees have been rescued from blackberry-tangled, neglected areas along the 17-mile long Trail.
+Forty-two fruit trees have been rescued from blackberry-tangled, neglected areas along the 17-mile long Trail.
 Most are located between the University Bridge and the intersection where N Northlake Place branches off from N Northlake Way, west of Gas Works Park.
-Some are heritage apples, many are volunteer seedlings, and a dozen are modern plantings.
+Some are heritage apples, many are volunteer seedlings, a dozen are modern plantings, and six are transplants from less than ideal locations in other parts of the city.

 History: From Railway to Pedestrian Superhighway